A Leadership & Character Development Program

 Classes resume in January 2019.
 To enroll, please contact 918.596.1026.

-The program is held in June from 8AM-5PM for children ages 5 - 12.
+The program is held in June from 9AM-5PM for children ages 5 - 12.
+Doors open at 8AM.
 The program explores the history of Black Wall Street and the pioneering African-American entrepreneurs that made it the most prosperous black-owned business district in the country during its time.
 The program teaches basic principles of entrepreneurship for kids such as creating a product, marketing and mentorship.
 Children spend the month creating items such as t-shirts, bracelets, bath bombs, etc. that they then market in a recreated Black Wall Street Marketplace at the Greenwood Cultural Center.

 The fee is $175 for the month.